jaclark5/psi4_utilities/docs/developer_guide.rst

 Developer Guide
 ===============

-This page details how to contribute to Estimate Memory from Psi4.
+This page details how to contribute to Psi4 Utilities.